 Terry and Ria’s Rude Awakening to Civil Forfeiture

-Arizona has some of the worst forfeiture laws in the nation, earning a D- in IJ’s 2015 Policing for Profit study.
+When the Platts found themselves ensnared by Arizona’s forfeiture scheme, Arizona had just earned a D- in IJ’s 2015 Policing for Profit study for having some of the worst forfeiture laws in the nation.
 Arizona law allows law enforcement to seize property often based on a showing of mere probable cause—the lowest standard of proof there is.
 When property owners mail in paperwork to claim their property, prosecutors can act like judges and throw out the property owner’s case without their claim ever being read in court.
 Exacerbating the problem, law enforcement officials can keep and spend up to 100 percent of what they forfeit.
 These laws set up a perverse financial incentive that encourages law enforcement to try to forfeit as much property and cash as possible and makes it incredibly difficult for innocent property owners to fight back.
 Victims are thrown into a maze of confusion that often leaves them without a way out.

 Soon after Terry and Ria’s car was seized, they received a “Notice of Pending Forfeiture Making Uncontested Forfeiture Available” in the mail.
 The notice contained two pages of fine print informing them that Navajo County wanted to forfeit their car—and they had only 30 days to file a claim (with the court) or petition (with the prosecutor) if they wanted to object to the forfeiture.
 Terry and Ria consulted a lawyer who told them it would cost $4,000 to fight the forfeiture and the chances of winning were slim.
 Unable to afford a lawyer, the Platts tried to respond to the highly complex and confusing notice as best they could and mailed a handwritten response to the prosecutor in time to meet the 30-day deadline.
 However, their response would not get to a judge, as they thought.
 Instead, their response went to the prosecutor and Terry and Ria found themselves lost in Arizona’s forfeiture maze.